 \section{Introduction}

-Behavioral software engineering (BSE) is an interdisciplinary research area aiming to explore cognitive, behavioral, and social aspects of software engineering performed by individuals, groups, or organizations~\cite{lenberg2015behavioral}.

 The importance of considering the people involved in the software development process has repeatedly been recognized by both researchers and practitioners~\cite{weinberg1971psychology, perry1994people, highsmith2002agile, lenberg2015human}.
-Still, studies concerned with behavioral aspects of software engineering are not in the software engineering mainstream, and in terms of the number of existing publications and level of knowledge, the research area can still be considered young~\cite{lenberg2015behavioral}.
+Still, studies concerned with behavioral aspects of software engineering are not in the software engineering mainstream.
+In terms of the number of existing publications and level of knowledge, the research area can still be considered young~\cite{lenberg2015behavioral}.

-In young research areas, such as BSE, studies tend to adopt an exploratory approach making qualitative methods a valid, or even preferable, option when analyzing software engineers' behavior~\cite{stebbins2001exploratory, fossey2002understanding, brown2006doing}.
-The qualitative methods are commonly used where one attempts to, in depth, understand the ways in which people act, think or feel~\cite{seaman1999qualitative, langley1999strategies}.
+In young research areas, studies tend to adopt an exploratory approach, making qualitative methods a valid, or even preferable, option when analyzing software engineers' behavior~\cite{stebbins2001exploratory, fossey2002understanding, brown2006doing}.
+Qualitative methods are commonly used when one attempts to understand deeply the ways in which people act, think or feel~\cite{seaman1999qualitative, langley1999strategies}.

-Even if software engineering research traditionally has had a tendency towards quantitative methods, there exist qualitative guidelines, e.g. Seaman~\cite{seaman1999qualitative}, Dittrich et al.~\cite{dittrich2007special}, Runeson and H{\"o}st~\cite{runeson2009guidelines}, Stol et al.~\cite{stol2016grounded}, and Sharp et al.~\cite{sharp2016role}, Stol and Fitzgerald~\cite{stol2018abc}, and Hoda~\cite{hoda2021socio}.
+Even if software engineering research traditionally has had a tendency towards quantitative methods, there are qualitative guidelines, e.g., Seaman~\cite{seaman1999qualitative}, Dittrich et al.~\cite{dittrich2007special}, Runeson and H{\"o}st~\cite{runeson2009guidelines}, Stol et al.~\cite{stol2016grounded}, Sharp et al.~\cite{sharp2016role}, Stol and Fitzgerald~\cite{stol2018abc}, and Hoda~\cite{hoda2021socio}.
 Even taken together, these guidelines do not cover the full breadth of qualitative methods and the knowledge on how to use them, as commonly found in, for example, the social sciences.

 Moreover, different methods reflect different assumptions made by researchers about the world.
 The conclusions from disparate epistemological viewpoints can yield very different results \cite{willig2013introducing}.
 One example from social psychology is the study of self-esteem \cite{2016toh}.
 Not only can different conclusions be drawn, but different assumptions might even affect which research questions are posed and which answers can be found.
 As researchers, we must, therefore, answer a set of questions before we choose a scientific method: (1) What kind of knowledge do I aim to create?
 (2) What are the assumptions that I make about the (material/social/psychological) world(s) which I study?
 (3) How do I conceptualize the role of the researcher in the research process?
 What is the relationship between myself and the knowledge I aim to generate?~\cite{willig2013introducing}.